 - ¼ cup grenadine

 - Spread a layer of salt in a shallow dish.
-Run lime wedge around the rims of 4 highball glasses or 2 goblets to moisten; dip ribs in salt.
+Run the lime wedge around the rims of 4 highball glasses or 2 goblets to moisten; dip ribs in salt.

 - Place orange juice, tequila, orange liqueur, and lime juice in a blender.
 Add ice and pulse until smooth.
 Divide drinks evenly among glasses.